Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

-If Springfield's city fathers had their way, the funeral procession would have ended much sooner at a downtown site where the present statehouse would rise later.
+If Springfield's city fathers had their way, the funeral procession would have ended much sooner at a downtown site near the present statehouse.
 Their intentions and Mrs. Lincoln's clashed, resulting in a power struggle which would take many weeks to resolve.
 Two days after Lincoln's death, Mrs. Lincoln gave permission to bury her husband in Springfield, but it was not until the funeral journey was well underway that she insisted on Oak Ridge Cemetery as the site.

 By then the Springfield committee handling the arrangements had spent $55,000 on an eight-acre plot called the Mather Block where construction of a temporary vault proceeded feverishly, in hopes that someday a large permanent monument would rise on the site.
 Located near a train line, it seemed like an ideal tourist attraction.
 But Mrs. Lincoln rejected turning the tomb into what a New York paper wryly called "the chief advertisement of a smart and growing city."

 Queried again through her son Robert, Mrs. Lincoln turned down the request to allow even temporary burial in the downtown tomb, knowing that her husband wanted to rest "in some quiet place," which Oak Ridge offered on the city's outskirts.
 Her telegram arrived just before the funeral procession set out for the cemetery.